wdenton/avoirdupois/README.md

     $ curl "http://localhost:9292/?layerName=sample&lon=-79.39717&lat=43.66789&version=6.2&radius=1000"

 It should respond with JSON output (as defined in Layar's [GetPOIs Response](https://www.layar.com/documentation/browser/api/getpois-response/)).
-As long as there is some JSON, even if it's not much, that's good.
-If there's an error, look at your console to see what it might be.

 If you installed `jsonlint` then this will make the output more readable: